-Reading Specialist Licensure (Reading Certificate of Advanced Study)
+Reading Specialist Licensure Program (Certificate of Advanced Study in Reading)

-- Provide a copy of Massachusetts Department of Education Initial Teaching Certificate and license number, with area of certification and expiration date (Exceptions are made on an individual basis.
-Please contact the Department of Communication Sciences and Disorders for more information). - The GRE is not required for admission to the Certificate of Advanced Study program.
+- Provide official transcripts confirming a conferred bachelors degree from a regionally accredited college or university in the U.S., or an equivalent foreign degree. - Provide a copy of Massachusetts Department of Education Initial Teaching Certificate and license number, with area of certification and expiration date (Exceptions may be made on an individual basis.
+Please contact the Department of Communication Sciences & Disorders for additional information). - The GRE is not required for admission to this program.